pyprg/dssex/README.md

                            V - complex node voltage vector
                            I - complex node current vector

-Sscaling factors and node voltages are the results of the optimization process.
+Scaling factors and node voltages are the results of the optimization process.
 Variables for voltages and factors are named decision variables.
 The injected node current I is expressed in terms of the node voltages and scaling factors.
 The objective function is also expressed in decision